Asbestos and Your Home

 Asbestos cement sheeting is a bonded asbestos product, and if undisturbed, it is less prone to release asbestos fibres.

-USES: Commonly used for external cladding, internal wall lining, ceiling lining, roofing and fencing.
+USES: Commonly used for external wall cladding, internal wall lining, ceiling lining, roofing and fencing.

 2. Loose Fill Insulation